jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

 T-2: Locks R-2
 ```

 <ins>**Inter-thread communication**</ins>

   - `Cooperation`
   - Allowing synchronized threads to communicate with each other.

-  - Here, a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section for exceution.
+  - Here, a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section for execution.

   - Implemented by following methods of `Object class`:

     - `wait()`
       - Causes current thread to release the lock and wait until either another thread invokes the notify() method or the notifyAll() method for this object, or a specified amount of time has elapsed.
       - Syntax:
         - _public final void wait() throws InterruptedException_
         - _public final void wait(long timeout) throws InterruptedException_

     - `notify()`
       - Wakes up a single thread that is waiting on this object's monitor.
       - If multiple threads are waiting on this object, one of them is chosen to be awakened.
 The choice is arbitrary and occurs at the discretion of the implementation.
       - _public final void notify()_

     - `notifyAll()`